 Admission into a graduate program is granted after approval of a formal application.
-The application is available on the Spring Hill College Veterans website.
-Paper applications may be obtained from the Office of Admissions.
+The application is available on the Spring Hill College website.
+Paper applications may be obtained from the Graduate Studies Office.
 The \$25 application fee must accompany the application for admission (fee waived for applications submitted electronically).

 Order official copies of transcripts from all previously attended institutions of higher education and have them sent to Spring Hill College.
-Remember to include all military transcripts such as AARTS, SMART, CCAF, or USCG1 documents.
+Remember to include all military transcripts such as AARTS, SMART, CCAF, or Joint Services Transcript documents.
 Transcripts should be send to:

-Spring Hill College Veterans Admissions 4000 Dauphin Street Mobile, AL 36608
+Spring Hill College Graduate Studies 4000 Dauphin Street Mobile, AL 36608